-Well lucky you - this series of articles holds the keys to helping you to understand, why at times you can feel under pressure, make a fool of yourself, react in a way that hurts you and others.
+This series of articles holds the keys to helping you to understand, why at times you:

 If you want to stop sabotaging yourself, having others push your hot buttons, take better care of yourself emotionally, build better relationships, then read on ...

-Generally, whenever you have done something 'dumb', the reasons for that behavior are hidden in your subconscious.
+Often, when you do something 'dumb', the reasons behind that behavior are hidden in your subconscious.

-The problem is that when you are driven by unconscious forces you can be doomed to repeat over, and over, behaviors that don't serve you or serve others.
+The problem is that when you are driven by unconscious forces you are doomed to repeat over, and over, behaviors that don't serve you or serve others.

 There are probably roles in life that you play out instinctively, seemingly without choice.